claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 # Definition of technology-based IPV

 Technology enables and enhances IPV attacks with pervasive surveillance, overt monitoring, and coercive access.
 IPV refers to physical, emotional, verbal, sexual, or economic abuse of a person by a current or former intimate partner.
 By "partner" we mean anyone with a close relationship with the victim that can exercise abuse in a romantic or sexual relationship, as well as child or elder abuse, or abuse by any member of a household.
-In cases of IPV there is an unequal power relationship that enables the attacker to cause harm. {{Dragiewicz2018}} calls this "digital coercive control" whereby Internet-enabled technology-- through access to local networks, devices and accounts-- becomes a mechanism to exert control, to conduct surveillance, or to aggravate and harass.
+In cases of IPV, there is an unequal power relationship that enables the attacker to cause harm. {{Dragiewicz2018}} calls this "digital coercive control" whereby Internet-enabled technology-- through access to local networks, devices and accounts-- becomes a mechanism to exert control, to conduct surveillance, or to aggravate and harass.

 ## Terminology